melissagraham-create/manage-vaccinations-in-schools-guidance/app/guide/importing-cohorts.md

 - if you have an Excel file with multiple tabs, you will need to consolidate this into a single tab before saving it as a CSV file, or create a separate CSV file for each tab
 - make sure the file you’re uploading has no more than 10,000 rows

-{% from "inset-text/macro.njk" import insetText %}
-{{ insetText({
+> [!NOTE]
-  html: "Large cohort files can fail to upload, due to their size.
-If your CSV file has over 10,000 rows, we recommend you split it into smaller files - for example 2 files with 5,000 rows."
+> Large cohort files can fail to upload, due to their size.
+If your CSV file has over 10,000 rows, we recommend you split it into smaller files - for example 2 files with 5,000 rows.
-}) }}

 ### How to upload a cohort file